By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 6. People who are not trustworthy often find it hard to trust others.

-The person who tells me they are suspicions that their partner is cheating and who want me to find out what others in their family are up to is often the person who has cheated or has done other things they do not want the family to know about.
+The person who tells me they are suspicious that their partner is cheating and who wants me to find out what others in their family are up to is often the person who has cheated or has done other things they do not want the family to know about.